RoneelV/Habit-Tracker/README.md

 -  Custom scoring system. you'll get score of 80 when you complete task for 21 consecutive days.

 -  No limits.
+Seriously!

 ## Influences

--  Thank you (Loop Habits)[https://github.com/iSoron/uhabits] for existing
+-  Thank you [Loop Habits](https://github.com/iSoron/uhabits) for existing